-You may think of summer as prime time for holidays, but why not beat the rush and book a European canal or river cruise in the Spring?
-More comfortable temperatures and less crowded tourist attractions – not to mention the chance to enjoy a relaxing holiday in one of Europe’s prettiest regions as it wakes from its winter slumber – all make Spring cruising a delight.
-Here are some of our top Springtime locations:
+You may think of summer as prime time for holidays, but why not beat the rush and book a springtime cruise?
+More comfortable temperatures and less crowded tourist attractions – not to mention the chance to enjoy a relaxing holiday in one of Europe’s prettiest regions as it wakes from its winter slumber – all make cruising in the spring a delight.
+Here are some of our top Springtime cruises:

 The Canal du Midi

 Picturesque at any time of year, this historic French waterway, a UNESCO World Heritage Site, becomes especially charming as winter loosens its grip.
 As the trees lining the canal start to bud, an abundance of wild flowers bursts into life, including the vibrant poppy and elegant mimosa.
 In the countryside, gently rolling hills get greener as the days get longer and warmer, and the scent of almond blossoms floats on the breeze.
 Choose a 6-night spring cruise on the hotel barge Anjodi or Enchanté if you’re looking for a little rural French tranquillity during springtime.

 Southern Europe can be uncomfortably hot in the summer, so Spring is the ideal time to visit Italy.
 And since the tourist season isn’t yet in full swing, crowds will be thinner and rates lower.
 From late March to May there are plenty of dry, temperate days, perfect for being out on the spacious sun deck of our Italian hotel barge, La Bella Vita, as she cruises from Venice to Mantua.